 M&M is continuing our spring break theme: ALL THINGS PINEAPPLE.
 Yesterday, I posted a super easy No-Churn Pineapple Sorbet that is simple to make…and to die for!
 No ice cream maker needed.

 Today’s recipe is a beautiful Frankenstein-type creation.
 Think of the combination: pineapple and jalapeno.
 Weird, right?
 That’s everyone’s reaction when I tell them about it.
 But, if you tried it, you would become a believer quickly.

 It’s not spicy, per se.
 The jalapeno brings out a more complex flavor than just regular pineapple.
-Because the jalapeno is cooked, it loses much of its heat.
-If you’re worried, just make sure that you leave out the seeds!
-You have this rich, dynamic filling in a light, fluffy cupcake - it's just perfection.
-Not to toot my own horn or anything...
+Because it is cooked, the jalapeno loses a lot of its heat.
+If you’re concerned, just make sure the seeds aren’t in the mix!
+This delicious, dynamic filling is perfectly paired with a light, fluffy cupcake – its too perfect.
+I’m not trying to brag or anything..

 I used my Homemade Marshmallow Fluff as the frosting and it’s just lighter than air!
 It compliments the pineapple and tropical flavors so well.
 I highly recommend it.

 Don’t let this recipe intimidate you – it’s delicious and quite simple to make!

 Malibu Rum Cupcakes with Pineapple & Jalapeno FillingPutting TogetherMalibu Rum Cupcakes with Pineapple & Jalapeno FillingCourse: Uncategorized

 Adapted from The Pretty Bee

 - For the Pineapple/Jalapeno Filling

 One and half cup diced pineapple, preferably fresh